-- 16 PSAA operates on a not-for-profit basis.
-Any surplus arising from the scale fees set following consultation will be distributed to opted-in bodies during the appointing period. - 17 By March 2019, we expect all audits undertaken under the transitional arrangements (the arrangements made by the Secretary of State on the closure of the Audit Commission for audits of financial periods up to and including 2017/18) to be completed.
-The PSAA Board therefore anticipates making a final distribution of surplus in relation to the transitional period during the financial year 2019/20.
+- 17 PSAA operates on a not-for-profit basis.
+Any surplus arising from the scale fees set following consultation will be distributed to opted-in bodies. - 18 By March 2019, we expect the majority of the audits undertaken under the transitional arrangements (the arrangements made by the Secretary of State on the closure of the Audit

+Commission for audits of financial periods up to and including 2017/18) to be completed.
+The PSAA Board therefore anticipates making a distribution of surplus in relation to the transitional period during the financial year 2019/20.